 We introduce a new stochastic unconstrained optimization algorithm in order to approximately solve problems of the form

-where $F: \mathbb{R}^n \times \mathbb{R}^d \to \mathbb{R}$ is continuously differentiable and possibly nonconvex, $\xi \in \mathbb{R}^d$ denotes a random variable, and $\mathbb{E}[.]$ denotes the expectation taken with respect to $\xi$.
+where $F: \mathbb{R}^n \times \mathbb{R}^d \to \mathbb{R}$ is continuously differentiable and possibly nonconvex, $\xi \in \mathbb{R}^d$ denotes a random variable, and $\mathbb{E}[.]$ stands for the expectation taken with respect to $\xi$.
 We assume the existence of a stochastic first-order oracle which outputs a stochastic gradient $g(x, \xi)$ of $f$ for a given $x$.
 A common approach to tackle (\ref{eq:origprob}) is to solve the empirical risk problem

 where $f_i:\mathbb{R}^n \to \mathbb{R}$ is the loss function corresponding to the $i$th data sample, and $N$ denotes the data sample size which can be very large in modern applications.